ArunHub/Q-A/react int.md

 - MVC into MVP application ?
 MV(W) whatever Angular

 - MVC - V-> extending HTML vocabulary
   - custom tags in html ? custom html elements
   - web component development
   - component is a part of whole application then can reusable anywhere inside the app.

 ### Why React ?

 - Example -> 10 projects with different technology, dotnet, java,angular,mvc, mvp then want a common functionality which is reusable.
 Will you use angular in all apps?
 No.
   Can use React as library and use in all projects.

 - Virtual scroller --> Angular
 - virtual Dom --> React

+why react app doesnt show actual html under root div in view source page ?

+We call this a “root” DOM node because everything inside it will be managed by React DOM. so react builds the react elements representing the view screen under the root div.
+Unlike browser DOM elements, React elements are plain objects, and are cheap to create.
+React DOM takes care of updating the DOM to match the React elements.

 ### Design principles

 important to us that you can add functionality to a component without causing rippling changes throughout the codebase.

 For example, it should be possible to introduce some local state into a component without changing any of the components using it.
 In general we resist adding features. don’t want to bloat your apps with useless library code.

 For example, if React didn’t provide support for local state or lifecycle hooks, people would create custom abstractions.
 This is why sometimes we add features to React itself.
 If we notice that many components implement a certain feature in incompatible or inefficient ways, we might prefer to bake it into React.
 We don’t do it lightly.
 When we do it, it’s because we are confident that raising the abstraction level benefits the whole ecosystem.
 State, lifecycle hooks, cross-browser event normalization are good examples of this.